douglas-george/timberhearth/storybook/story.md

 When he saw them, he paused.

-“You brought the loud one,” the mole said, nodding at Poodler.
-“That must mean it’s serious.”
+“You brought the loud one,” the mole said, nodding at Poodler. ”That must mean it’s serious.”

 Jessica stepped forward.
 “Are you… Gnarltooth?”

-The mole rumbled deep in his chest.
-“Used to be Garron Holt.
+The mole rumbled deep in his chest. ”Used to be Garron Holt.
 Took this shape to hold the roots back.
 Been down here ever since.”

 Gabriel opened his mouth, but before he could speak, Poodler trotted forward and—without warning—sat directly on Gnarltooth’s foot.